apache/doris/docs/en/docs/get-starting/get-starting.md

 We will connect to Doris FE via MySQL client below, download the installation-free [MySQL client](https://doris-build-hk.oss-cn-hongkong.aliyuncs.com/mysql-client/mysql-5.7.22-linux-) glibc2.12-x86_64.tar.gz)

-Unzip the MySQL client you just downloaded, and then execute the following command to connect to Doris.
+Unzip the MySQL client you just downloaded and you can find the `mysql` command line tool in the `bin/` directory.
+Then execute the following command to connect to Doris.

 ```
 mysql -uroot -P9030 -h127.0.0.1